 \subsubsection{Optxagnf}

-The \optxagnf model, proposed by \cite{Done2012}, provides an in-depth understanding of the spectral parameters as the parameters are generated from a physical picture of the accretion disk around the AGNs.
-The model-fitted parameters include the luminosity, coronal size, spin of the central black hole, soft-excess temperature, optical depth, spectral index, and the fraction of Comptonized photons.
-It should be noted that \optxagnf is the only publicly available model to fit the X-ray spectra of AGNs where coronal size could be estimated.
+The {\tt Optxagnf} model, proposed by \cite{Done2012}, provides an in-depth understanding of the spectral parameters as the parameters are generated from a physical picture of the accretion disk around the AGNs.
+The model-fitted parameters include the luminosity, coronal radius parameter ($R_{cor}$), spin of the central black hole, soft-excess temperature, optical depth, spectral index, and the fraction of Comptonized photons.
+It should be noted that {\tt Optxagnf} is the only publicly available model to fit the X-ray spectra of AGNs where $R_{cor}$ could be estimated.
 We employed this model to fit the XRT spectra.
 The model in {\tt xspec} reads as: {\tt TBabs*zTBabs*(optxagnf)}.